Data-Science-Project-G13/monitoring-athletes-performance/README.md

  - Assess if athletes are training as they should (Is the athlete training as suggested?).
  - Assess if athletes are training more or less than what they should (Is the athlete over-training?).
  - Predict/anticipate athlete risk fatigue levels (to avoid injuries).
- - Predict performance (If the athlete keep training in a particular way, how his/her fitness and form levels will increase?
-   Can this athlete make a podium in a particular event in 6 months time, for example?)
- - Look at race performance data to compare predictabilities.
+ - Predict performance (There's a place holder for future developers, please refer to the `PerformanceModelBuilder` class in `data_modeling.py` module).

 ## Guidelines